United States defamation law: Development

 Laws regulating slander and libel in the United States began to develop even before the American Revolution.

 John Peter Zenger

 In one of the most famous cases, New York City publisher John Peter Zenger was imprisoned for eight months in 1734 for printing attacks on the governor of the colony.
 Zenger won his case and was acquitted by jury in 1735 under the counsel of Andrew Hamilton.

 Gouverneur Morris, a major contributor in the framing of the U.S. Constitution said, "The trial of Zenger in 1735 was the germ of American freedom, the morning star of that liberty which subsequently revolutionized America".

 Zenger's case also established that libel cases, though they were civil rather than criminal cases, could be heard by a jury, which would have the authority to rule on the allegations and to set the amount of monetary damages awarded.

-The First Amendment of the U.S. Constitution was designed specifically to protect freedom of the press.
-However, for most of the history of the United States, the Supreme Court neglected to use it to rule on libel cases.
-This left libel laws, based upon the traditional common law of defamation inherited from the English legal system, mixed across the states.

 People v.
 Croswell

 The Zenger case did not, however, establish a precedent.
 In 1804 Harry Croswell lost a libel suit in People v.
 Croswell when the Supreme Court of New York refused to accept truth as a defense.
 The following year the New York State Legislature changed the law to allow truth as a defense against a libel charge, breaking with English precedent under which the truthfulness of the statements alone is not a defense.
 Other states and the federal government followed suit.